Udayraj123/terminal-customizations/README.md

-Some scripts to make your terminal experience more productive :)
+Some scripts, configs, etc to make your terminal experience more productive ✨